 is the time domain samples of the signal under test.

 is the sample timing difference between the FFT processing window in relation to nominal timing of the ideal signal.
-Note that two timing offsets are determined, the corresponding EVM is measured and the maximum used as described in E.7.
+Note that two timing offsets are determined, the corresponding EVM is measured and the maximum used as described in B.7.

 is the RF frequency offset.